Last Updated on May 2, 2026

 Visit Greenwich

 Greenwich is a lovely part of London to visit in the summer months.
-Enjoy some time at Greenwich park and climb the hill to see views of Canary Wharf and the south part of London.
-Walk around the Cutty Sark and if it does rain you can pop into one of the museums which includes The National Martime Museum.
+Enjoy some time at Greenwich park and climb the hill to see views of Canary Wharf and south London.
+Walk around the Cutty Sark and if it does rain you can pop into one of the museums which includes The National Maritime Museum.

 Ride the London Eye